Class of 2022

-Welcome to the Alumni Association, class of 2022.
-You now have access to benefits such as Career Services for life, the online alumni directory, and a free year-long membership at the Wellness Center.
+Welcome to the Alumni Association, class of 2024!
+You now have access to benefits such as Career Services for life, the online alumni directory, and free year-long membership at the Wellness Center.
 There are some resources to get you started as a new grad below!

-Join us to celebrate what it means to be a Spider young grad in yoUR city.
+Stay tuned to join us this Fall to celebrate what it means to be a Spider young grad in yoUR city.
 Whether you're new to your area or have moved home, Spiders want to celebrate YOU!
 Alumni from the last ten years, our "young grads," will be invited to join and welcome you to the area.
 This is a fantastic chance to meet fellow alumni in your area, ask questions, network, and share in this new adventure!

-Welcome to the City events take place in our 5 largest grad cities:
+Welcome to the City events will take place in Fall 2024 in our 5 largest grad cities:

 As a Richmond graduate, your lifelong relationship with the University is just beginning.
 Here are five ways to stay engaged.